maxgamertyper/MyBoplMods/README.md

 [thunderstore](https://thunderstore.io/c/bopl-battle/p/maxgamertyper1/BetterTimeStop/)

 ## AchievementManager
-A mod that allows you to select your abilites (currently only give all or remove all)
+A mod that allows you to select your achievements (currently only give all or remove all)

 [github](https://github.com/maxgamertyper/AchievementManager)
 [thunderstore](https://thunderstore.io/c/bopl-battle/p/maxgamertyper1/AchievementManager/)